AntumMT/mod-hudbars/README.md

-Hudbars mod for Minetest
+Hudbars, hbhunger and hbarmor mods for Minetest

-This mod adds hud bars to the player's screen for health, hunger and drowning.
+These mod adds hud bars to the player's screen for health, hunger, drowning and armor levels.

-Mod created by Wuzzy and edited by TenPlus1 for Xanadu server
+Mods created by Wuzzy and edited by TenPlus1 for Xanadu server